aufacicenta/rapydbot/docs/up-and-running.md

 yarn start:debug
 ```

-If everything goes as it should, you can now test your bot via Telegram, Fantastic! 😀😀😀
+If everything goes as it should, you can now test your bot via Telegram.

 <br>
 <br>